kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. `labels`: added by COSI.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: added by COSI to defer `BucketAccessRequest` deletion until backend deletion ops succeed.
-1. `serviceAccountName`: (optional) the name of a Kubernetes ServiceAccount in the same namespace.
-This field is included to support cloud provider identity integration.
-When supplied, COSI will call the driver to mint new credentials for this ServiceAccount.
+1. `serviceAccountName`: (optional) the name of a Kubernetes ServiceAccount, in the same namespace, which is expected to be linked to an identity in the cloud provider, such that a pod using the ServiceAccount is authenticated as the linked identity.
+In this case, COSI applies the policy defined in the `BAC.policyActionsConfigMap` to the identity.
+If `serviceAccountName` is omitted, a "minted" user is generated by the driver and stored as `BucketAccess.principal`.
 1. `bucketRequestName`: (required) the name of the `BucketRequest` associated with this access request.
 From the bucket request, COSI knows the `Bucket` instance and thus the backend bucket and its properties.
 1. `bucketAccessClassName`: (required) name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance.
 Set by COSI.